leofavre/canivete/docs/index.md

 <a name="eventAsPromise"></a>
 ### `eventAsPromise(domElement, eventName, [hasAlreadyHappened = domElement =&gt; false])`

-Treats a DOM Event as a Promise.
+Treats a DOM event as a promise.

-This functions takes as parameters: a DOM Element, the name of the event that will be listened for and a function that verifies if the event has already happened, which, in turn, receives the DOM Element as parameter.
+This functions takes as parameters: a DOM element, the name of the event that will be listened for and a function that verifies if the event has already happened, which, in turn, receives the DOM element as parameter.

-Like all Promises in Javascript, this function will only fulfill once, either when the verification function returns true or when the event occurs for the first time.
+Like all promises in Javascript, this function will only fulfill once, either when the verification function returns true or when the event occurs for the first time.

+Note that the function throws an error is the first two parameters are not a DOM element and a string.

 #### Parameters
-`domElement`*{HTMLElement}*: The DOM Element.<br/>
+`domElement`*{HTMLElement}*: The DOM element.<br/>
 `eventName`*{String}*: The name of the event that will be listened for.<br/>
 `[hasAlreadyHappened = domElement =&gt; false]`*{function}*: The verification function.<br/>

 #### Returns
-*{Promise}*: When fulfilled, returns the DOM Element.<br/>
+*{Promise}*: When fulfilled, returns the DOM element.<br/>

 #### Example